DeepakGowda-Official/Quick_Bill/README.md

 3️⃣ Products are added to the bill dynamically and quantities tracked.

-4️⃣ Hit Generate Bill to display a session-based breakdown.
+4️⃣ Hit Generate Bill to display a cloud-based breakdown (via Firebase).

 5️⃣ For barcode testing, open camera via the integrated scanner preview.